vinicius-hso/api-fatec-2s-gswatcher/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ### ⏳ Planejamento

+Acesse a *branch* referente a entrega da sprint clicando no link:

 * [x] __Kick-off__ - 28/02/2021 a 06/03/2021
 * [x] [__Sprint 1__](https://github.com/vinicius-hso/api-fatec-2s-gswatcher/tree/Sprint-1) - 08/03/2021 a 28/03/2021
 * [ ] __Sprint 2__ - 29/03/2021 a 18/04/2021